I looked at the women throwing their arms in the air as they sobbed and I cried.

 Mother sat quietly and very composed in one corner of the sitting room.
 In her company was her best friend.
 I greeted them and headed straight for the bedroom to drop my bags.
 She called me back and attempted to break the news.
 I had no clue but I expected the worst.

 “Martha, your father has died.”
 She managed to say before she burst out weeping.
-I didn’t move.
+I did not move.
 I showed no reaction.
 Perhaps she thought I had not heard.
 She attempted to repeat herself but the weeping could not let her.
 I moved away.

 I headed for the bedroom and started arranging irrelevant things for the situation.
 My mother came to check on me to ensure that I was okay.